Diamoon18/image-pro/README.md

 	break;
 ```
 13. Color dodge mode - divide by 255 and multiply if the value is not less than zero.
-14. Color burn mode by anology with 12, but another formula.
+(14. Color burn mode by anology with 13, but another formula.)
-15. Reflect mode by anology with 12, but another formula.
+(15. Reflect mode by anology with 13, but another formula.)
 ```java
 case "c_dodge":
 	x = ((red1/255) /(1-red2/255));